A photography blog is one of the most powerful tools at your disposal when it comes to promoting yourself as a photographer, and finding new clients.

 Now lets look at what Google likes.

-And that’s the most important question here, because Google is who you’re pandering to.
+And that’s the critical question here, because Google is who you’re pandering to.

 If you can create content that people are searching for, then Google is going to send people to your website.